Perimeter of the southern Feral Woods

 Just as the words rang through my head, I spotted something glimmering below me.

-I grabbed a branch as I passed by, swinging around it and redirecting my momentum, landing on the forest floor with a feathery grace as the leaves and grass rippled around me.
+I grabbed a branch as I passed by, swinging around it and redirecting my momentum, landing on the cold earth with a feathery grace as the leaves and grass rippled around me.
+I squinted into the darkness, trying to find what had caught my eye.

-My ESCOM immediately highlighted a few objects on the forest floor.
+My ESCOM scanned the environment and immediately highlighted a few nearby objects, hidden in the cloak of shadows from the canopy above.
 Threaded skin and claw fragments.

-I took a deep breath in through my respirator, the toxic air filtering as odors entered into my nose.
-I could smell all the strange plants, their odors tart, sweet, and rich.
-Overlaid on top of them was the scent of animals, earthy, musky, and gamy.
+I took a deep breath in through my respirator, the damp, toxic air filtering as odors entered into my nose.
+Despite the rain, I could smell all the strange flora, their odors tart, sweet, and rich.
+Overlaid on top of them was the scent of fauna, earthy, musky, and gamy.
 The smells entangled in my brain like an orchestra, and from them I pulled a single line.
 A single instrument.

 ESCOM: Scent trail confirmed, tracking HMN.

-A silvery line appeared across my visor, showing the scent path of the beast.
+A silvery line appeared across my visor, showing the scent path of the monster.

 HRA-319: If you’re scared, just say so.